ADD CONDITION

 Uses

-You can use this medication to temporarily relieve a cough that may occur with a cold.
-It also helps with occasional minor irritation and soreness in your throat.
-This can make you feel more comfortable when you're dealing with these common symptoms.
+You can use this medication to temporarily relieve a cough that often comes with a cold.
+It also helps ease occasional minor irritation and soreness in your throat.
+This can make you feel more comfortable while you recover from your cold symptoms.

-Rest assured, there are no known teratogenic effects (which means it doesn't cause birth defects) or nonteratogenic effects associated with this medication.
+Rest assured, there are no known teratogenic effects (which means it doesn't cause birth defects) associated with this medication, so it is considered safe in that regard.

 Dosage and Administration